 While it remains an industry on the verge of wider adoption, commercial and large-scale rainwater collection and storage efforts are already in effect around the world.
 More than 750 buildings in Tokyo, Japan are outfitted for long-term rainwater collection and storage for landscaping uses.
 Thrifty cannabis producers would do kindly to invest in early rainwater adoption solutions in order to negate irrigation costs and avoid shortages due to droughts or supply demands into the future.

-3. Consider an Insulated, Energy-Efficient Fabric Facility
+3. Consider an Energy-Efficient Greenhouse Designed for Cannabis Production

 According to Confluence Denver, producers who opt for an energy efficient greenhouse facility pay about half the costs of those who grow in a warehouse.
-The importance in selecting a functional, sustainable grow facility early on in the life of your recreational or medical cannabis business is monumental.
+The importance in selecting a functional, sustainable grow facility early in the life of your recreational or medical cannabis business is monumental.
 Recent investigations show a direct correlation between sustainable building and operations standard and profit margins on large-scale facilities, meaning larger producers and distributors may be in a more strategically beneficial market position should federal legalization occur.

 There are already private projects invested in researching the most affordable methods of growing and distributing recreational cannabis in the U.S. An effort to evaluate the cannabis industry’s LED lighting requirements and help improve efficiency estimates the best and most valuable techniques for optimization are not yet public – thanks largely to the “behind closed doors” nature of the industry from a historical perspective.
 But early reports from first-generation growers in Colorado and Washington suggest that those invested in sustainable energy solutions benefited most from sales in the first fiscal year of legalization, whereas those growing in indoor warehouses made up about one-third of the industry’s first year of legal energy consumption.